wallaceEcoMod/wallace/inst/shiny/modules/occs_queryDb.md

 **IMPLEMENTATION**

 This module relies on the R package `spocc`, which provides streamlined access to many species occurrence databases, some of which aggregate data from myriad providers.
-Users can choose between three of the largest databases: <a href="http://www.gbif.org" target="_blank">GBIF</a>, <a href="http://www.vertnet.org" target="_blank">VertNet</a>, and <a href="https://bison.usgs.gov" target="_blank">BISON</a>.
+Users can choose between three of the largest databases: <a href="http://www.gbif.org" target="_blank">GBIF</a>, <a href="http://www.vertnet.org" target="_blank">VertNet*</a>, and <a href="https://bison.usgs.gov" target="_blank">BISON</a>.
 Note that currently users must choose only one of these databases, and any later download overwrites previous ones.

 Records used in downstream analyses in *Wallace* are filtered to remove those without georeferences (latitude/longitude coordinates) and those that have exact duplicate coordinates of other records (including number of decimal places).
 The "Occs Tbl" tab displays all the filtered records with several key fields: name, longitude, latitude, year, institutionCode, country, stateProvince, locality, elevation, and basisOfRecord (standard field names from GBIF).
 The records available for download as a .csv file have all original fields and include records without georeferences.

+(*) Vertnet option is not available because is not currently supported by `spocc`.

 **REFERENCES**